 Reports of yet more tragic road deaths in Thailand indicate that at least 19 people have died and 22 others were injured in a collision between a 18-wheel truck and a Bangkok-Roi Et bus.

-The owner of this Ford Ranger XLT has made a few modification to the vehicle.
+The owner of this Ford Ranger XLT has made a few modifications to the vehicle.
 For one thing, he has added a nice set of alloy rims, and attempted to ape the look of the Wildtrack with some additions to the cargo bed.
 But there is one other alteration that has been made to the truck which is more than a little strange.
 Can you spot it?

 Towards the end of 2008 I test drove the Proton Persona (CNG Version).
 At the time, I had hoped that the Proton would provide a real alternative in the Thai market, and unfortunately despite looking good on paper, and despite offering apparently excellent value for money, I came away from the whole experience disappointed.